 Bahiagrass has many uses, but it is most commonly used as a pasture species or as a hay crop.
 Bahiagrass is also an excellent grass species for erosion control and wildlife habitat.
 Bahiagrass also been increasingly used in "sod-based rotation" sequences (see inset, "Using Bahiagrass in Sod-based Rotations with Agronomic Crops").

 Well-managed pastures can carry about one animal unit (e.g., a cow-calf pair) per acre from April to mid-October under typical growing conditions.
 The quality of grazing is highest during the early spring and begins to decline during mid-summer.

 Improved varieties such as Tifton-9, TifQuik, and UF-Riata produce 10 to 15 percent more total forage and provide a slightly higher carrying capacity than Pensacola.
 However, bahiagrass varieties do not differ substantially in forage quality (Muchovej and Mullahey, 2000).

 All bahiagrass varieties produce most of their forage close to the soil surface, regardless of fertilization (Table 3).
-In fact, approximately 60 percent of the total forage produced is within 2 inches of the soil surface.
+In fact, approximately 60 percent of the total forage produced is within 2 in. of the soil surface.
 Thus, bahiagrass pastures should be grazed close for best forage production and animal performance.

 Though overgrazing is undesirable, most bahiagrass varieties can withstand intense, close grazing pressure.
 Bahiagrass generally grows more prostrate under close grazing and becomes even more compact.
 Under extremely high grazing pressure, bahiagrass will produce almost all of its leaf area so close to the soil surface that the animals cannot defoliate it (i.e., below the level at which the animals can graze).
 As a result, bahiagrass is the most grazing-tolerant species used for forage production in Georgia.